 Darby had numerous false doctrines.
-Most seriously, he neither believed in righteousness being imputed or a gift; instead, Jesus kept the law for us!
+Most seriously, he neither believed in imputed righteousness nor as a gift; instead, Jesus kept the law for us!
 The Bible does not teach this; instead, Jesus fulfilled the law, and righteousness is a gift.

 Dispensationalism states that after the death of the first 14 apostles (Paul being the last, Matthias replacing Judas Iscariot), there will be no more apostles or prophets, only teachers, evangelists, and pastors.
-Because only the apostles can do miracles (another false teaching) and because the New Testament had been completed, there are no more healings or miracles today (Cessationist View).
+This heresy teaches only apostles can do miracles, and now the New Testament is written, there are no more healings or miracles today (Cessationist View).
 However, Pentecostals and Charismatics who still hold to the Futurist View have chosen to remove some teaching (Cessationist View) but retain the remainder.

 B. Futurist View and the Millennium:

 To explain scriptures that teach healing and miracles as a sign of the kingdom of God, they then put the kingdom of God into a future millennial reign.
 In this natural kingdom, Jesus and the church reign from Israel.
 Yet Jesus said the kingdom of God is within you.

 Unfortunately for the Dispensational view, we now know that we have a further 270 years to go before the 6000 years is complete.

 C. Futurist View and the AntiChrist: